MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 3. With the prerequisites features installed we need to modify the integration key to make **Bookable Resource** have context for the relevant legal entity.
 Click into integration key and add "bookable resourceid [Bookable Resource] in the first column next to **Bookable Resource**.
 Click Save and exit the integration key screen.
 4. Next, stop the Project Operations Integration Actuals map and click Table map version to update from 1.0.14 to 10.0.17 or later.
 You may need to also click refresh tables from within the dual write map to see the new table schema, and then run.
 5. Next, stop the Project Operations integration entity for hour estimates map and click Table map version to update from 1.0.4 to 1.0.6 or later.
 You may need to also click refresh tables form within the dual write map to see the new table schema, and then run.
-6. Finally, start the new map for Project worker resource import (bookableresources) if it has not yet been started from the related maps.
+6. Finally, start the new map for Project worker resource import (bookableresources) if it has not yet been started from the related maps starting.

 ### Changes enabled by this feature